Sustainable Tips for Alsace Christmas Market Road Trip

 Stop 4: Thann, Guebwiller, and Mulhouse Christmas Markets

 We only stayed in Mulhouse for one night.
 We packed a lot into that one day and night, so book two nights if you prefer slow travel.
-The first part of your day is taken up stopping at all the small markets between Eguisheim and Mulhouse, including markets in the Cernay-Thann region, several markets in the Mulhouse suburbs, and the Guebwiller Bleu Nöel.
-By the time we checked into our hotel in Mulhouse, it was late evening, but we took some time the next morning to explore the markets again.
+The first part of your day is stopping at all the small markets between Eguisheim and Mulhouse, including markets in the Cernay-Thann region, several markets in the Mulhouse suburbs, and the Guebwiller Bleu Nöel.
+When we checked into our hotel in Mulhouse, it was late evening, but we took some time the next morning to explore the markets again.

 Thann Christmas Market